sfepy/sfepy/doc/users_guide.rst

 automatically.
 In this way, all problems are treated in a uniform way.
 The same holds when building a problem interactively, or when writing a script, whenever the :func:`Problem.solve() <sfepy.discrete.problem.Problem.solve>` function is used for a problem solution.
-The time-stepping solvers most commonly used in our examples are:

-- ``'ts.stationary'``: Solver for stationary problems without time stepping.
-It is automatically created when not specified.
+The following solvers are available:

-- ``'ts.simple'``: Implicit time stepping solver with a fixed time step.
+.. include:: solver_table.rst
-- ``'ts.adaptive'``: Implicit time stepping solver with an adaptive time step.
+    :start-after:   <Time-Stepping Solvers>
-  Either the built-in or user supplied function can be used to adapt the time step.
+    :end-before:    </Time-Stepping Solvers>

 See :mod:`sfepy.solvers.ts_solvers` for available time-stepping solvers and their options.